fabwu/jdownloader-install/README.md

 sudo apt install openjdk-8-jre-headless wget http://installer.jdownloader.org/JDownloader.jar
 ```
-After that move JDownloader and change the owner to the user (e.g `media`) under which JDownloader should be executed.
+After that move `JDownloader.jar` and change the owner to the user (e.g. `media`) under which JDownloader should be executed.
 ```
 sudo mkdir /opt/jdownloader
 sudo mv jdownloader.jar /opt/jdownloader
-sudo chown -R media:media /opt/jdownloader
+sudo chown media:media /opt/jdownloader
 ```
 Now we are ready to install JDownloader.
-Execute this command several times until you get asked for your My JDownloader login credentials.
+Execute this command several times until you get asked for your My JDownloader login credentials on the console.
 ```
 java -jar /opt/jdownloader/JDownloader.jar -norestart
 ```